 - Property of 5 acres or more (including “Garden Only” property) must produce at least $1000 in sales, use or consumption of products*

-- Farm must provide proof of sales, use, or consumption of products
+- The farm must provide proof of sales, use, or consumption of products

 - Property owned by a business (LLC, LTD, LLP, etc.) does not qualify for farm status, unless the property owner can prove the primary activity is farming